Julio45andres/Practica-_-Pruebas-de-sw/docs/src/main/paradox/index.md

 ## Community

-To learn more about Play, check out the [Play tutorials](https://playframework.com/documentation/latest/Tutorials) and see more examples and blog posts about Play, including streaming [Server Side Events](https://github.com/playframework/play-streaming-scala) and first class [WebSocket support](https://github.com/playframework/play-websocket-scala).
+To learn more about Play, check out the [Play tutorials](https://playframework.com/documentation/latest/Tutorials) and see more examples and blog products about Play, including streaming [Server Side Events](https://github.com/playframework/play-streaming-scala) and first class [WebSocket support](https://github.com/playframework/play-websocket-scala).

 To get more involved and if you have questions, join the [forums](https://discuss.playframework.com) at  and follow [PlayFramework on Twitter](https://twitter.com/playframework).